 Sensibly administrators at CITES endorsed a resolution that captive tiger sanctuaries should only exist when they aid conservation.
 What is the force of this resolution?
 Will China listen and act?

 China is a CITES contracting party but do we want them as contracting parties when they are undermining the very principles upon which the convention is founded?
 Many millions of concerned people are becoming depressed at the lack of action and gradual decline of the tiger’s world population.
 China is largely to blame in my view.
-There are corrupt states close to China that can supply tiger parts to China such as Bangladesh (the place where there are the most Bengal tigers) and Burma (where protected wild species body parts are openly sold in markets and Burma is in breach of CITES).
+There are corrupt states close to China (China is also corrupt as admitted by their president) that can supply tiger parts to China such as Bangladesh (the place where there are the most Bengal tigers) and Burma (where protected wild species body parts are openly sold in markets and Burma is in breach of CITES).
 And see Myanmar is in breach of CITES.

-The only way to ensure the survival of the tiger is to remove the demand for tiger parts, Chinese medicine.
+The only way to ensure the survival of the tiger is to remove the demand for tiger parts supplying Chinese traditional medicine.